git-for-windows/git-for-windows.github.io/FAQ.md

 There is currently no MSI package; there is an exe installer and a portable package.
 You are welcome to contribute a Pull Request that packages a new installer.

-There is an existing Pull Request in development and looking for testers, please try out https://github.com/robmen/gitsetup/issues/1 and give feedback.
+~There is an existing Pull Request in development and looking for testers, please try out https://github.com/robmen/gitsetup/issues/1 and give feedback.~ It's closed by now.
+Future development is happening [here](https://github.com/git-for-windows/build-extra/tree/master/msi/).

 In the meantime you could try: